powerhousepro69/videoinfox/readme.md

 #### This update added: &nbsp; Play All option now available in Played List.

 It will auto play the entire Played List with option to quit.

+THANKS to Falderol on Reddit for pointing me in the right direction so I was able to get the play loop working properly.
 <br />